 Astronomy Essentials

 Have you noticed a very bright object ascending in the east earlier each evening?
-That’s the planet Jupiter and it’s brighter than all the stars!
+That’s the giant planet Jupiter, now brighter than all the stars!

 Simple diagram of orbits, showing Earth between an outer planet and the sun.

 Opposition happens when Earth flies between an outer planet, like Jupiter, and the sun.
+Why isn’t Jupiter closest on the day we go between it and the sun?
 Illustration via Heavens-Above.
+Used with permission.

 Earth and Jupiter go around the sun on almost the same plane.
 Jupiter’s orbit takes 11.9 Earth-years.
 And Earth’s orbit takes one year.